-1003.1 The licensee under a license, class C/R, D/R, C/H, D/H, C/T, or D/T, who does not possess an entertainment endorsement may file a one-day substantial change request with the Board pursuant to § 716 for permission to have entertainment, a cover charge, or dancing not permitted by the applicant's license as part of a specific event.
+1003.1 The holder of a manufacturer's license, class A, B, or C, or retailer's license, class C/R, D/R, C/H, D/H, C/T, D/T, C/B, or D/B, who does not possess an entertainment endorsement may file a one-day substantial change request with the Board pursuant to § 716 for permission to have entertainment, a cover charge, or dancing if not otherwise permitted by one's license as part of a specific event.
 The one-day substantial change request may be granted, in the Board's discretion, unless the activities sought by the applicant are otherwise prohibited by the establishment's license.

-1003.2 A request under § 1003.1, when considered together with § 716.1, shall not be granted by the Board more than six (6) times in a calendar year.
+1003.2 A request under § 1003.1, when considered together with § 716.1, shall not be granted by the Board: